 Our experience has proven that operators who have been able to do this exercise have sometimes reduced 25% to 50% of the complexity of their existing processes.
 As a result, they saved on the costs that these extra functions would have required.

-Determining the final cost of your bus ticket reservation system is not easy.
+Determining the final cost of your bus reservation system is not easy.
 Prices depend on many different factors such as the size, complexity, and the scale of operations of your coach company.

 Competition on the market in the region where you operate and the level of customization are also factors that could add up on the bill.